End-to-end troubleshooting using Azure Storage metrics and logging, AzCopy, and Message Analyzer

 Configure server-side logging and metrics

-First, we'll need to configure Azure Storage logging and metrics, so that we have data from the client application to analyze.
+First, we'll need to configure Azure Storage logging and metrics, so that we have data from the service side to analyze.
 You can configure logging and metrics in a variety of ways - via the Azure portal, by using PowerShell, or programmatically.
-See Enabling Storage Metrics and Viewing Metrics Data and Enabling Storage Logging and Accessing Log Data on MSDN for details about configuring logging and metrics.
+See Enable metrics and Enable logging for details about configuring logging and metrics.

 Configure .NET client-side logging